 - Now focus on mindful breathing.
 Pay close attention to your breath.
 When your thoughts wander, instead of rejecting or clinging to them, simply take notice and bring your attention back to your breathing.
 This attention is the heart of meditation.
 With practice, your daily meditations will become increasingly profound and enjoyable.

-For guidance, inspiration, and words of wisdom to contemplate, Mindworks App has it all.
+For guidance, inspiration, and words of wisdom to contemplate, Mindworks Meditation Courses has it all.
 Daily Cup contemplations, Mind Talks by expert teachers, Guided Meditations and solid advice.
-There’s even a program on how to Learn to Meditate.
+It begins with a Meditation Fundamentals Course.
 Join the global Mindworks community and share the journey to a mindful way of life.